-These pork skewers or pork souvlakia in greek are so soft, juicy and tasty.
-It’s quite an easy recipe with only a few ingredients to assemble the skewers and some sauce to marinate the pork meat.
-The secret here is to marinate the pork cubes for a few hours if not from the night before to get all that flavoured and juicy meat.
-These pork skewers can be served as a meze with some pitta bread and tzatziki sauce or as a main with some chips or mashed potatoes.
+These pork skewers or pork souvlakia, as we call them in Greek, are so soft, juicy and tasty.
+It’s quite an easy recipe with only a few ingredients needed to assemble the skewers and a sauce to marinate the pork meat.
+The secret here is to marinate the pork cubes for a few hours or ideally from the night before to get all that flavored and juicy meat.
+These pork skewers can be served as a meze with some pitta bread and tzatziki sauce on the side or as a main with some fries or mashed potatoes.

 Ingredients and How to